kadetXx/HNG-Script/README.md

 Example: ada-musa.js, ade_chika.py

-Your intern scripts output must have this format:
+Your intern script output must have this format:
 Hello World, this is [FullName] with HNGi7 ID [ID] and email [Email] using [Language] for stage 2 task

 For Example: